Marangoni effect

 The Marangoni effect (also called the Gibbs–Marangoni effect) is the mass transfer along an interface between two phases due to a gradient of the surface tension.
-In the case of temperature dependence, this phenomenon may be called thermo-capillary convection (or Bénard–Marangoni convection).
+In the case of temperature dependence, this phenomenon may be called thermo-capillary convection or Bénard–Marangoni convection.

 History

 This phenomenon was first identified in the so-called "tears of wine" by physicist James Thomson (Lord Kelvin's brother) in 1855.
 The general effect is named after Italian physicist Carlo Marangoni, who studied it for his doctoral dissertation at the University of Pavia and published his results in 1865.
-A complete theoretical treatment of the subject was given by J. Willard Gibbs in his work On the Equilibrium of Heterogeneous Substances (1875-8).
+A complete theoretical treatment of the subject was given by J. Willard Gibbs in his work On the Equilibrium of Heterogeneous Substances (1875–1878).

 Mechanism

 Since a liquid with a high surface tension pulls more strongly on the surrounding liquid than one with a low surface tension, the presence of a gradient in surface tension will naturally cause the liquid to flow away from regions of low surface tension.
 The surface tension gradient can be caused by concentration gradient or by a temperature gradient (surface tension is a function of temperature).

 In simple cases, the speed of the flow $u \approx \Delta\gamma/\mu$, where $\Delta\gamma$ is the difference in surface tension and $\mu$ is the viscosity of the liquid.
-Water has a surface tension of around 0.07 N/m, and a viscosity of approximately 10−3 Pa s, at room temperature.
+Water at room temperature has a surface tension of around 0.07 N/m and a viscosity of approximately 10−3 Pa⋅s.
 So even variations of a few percent in the surface tension of water can generate Marangoni flows of almost 1 m/s.
 Thus Marangoni flows are common and easily observed.